OhGreat/DART_python/README.md

 - `astra-toolbox` : documentation is available <a href="https://www.astra-toolbox.com/">here</a>.
 Publications relevant to this library are <a href="astra_1">[2]</a>, <a href="astra_2">[3]</a> and <a href="astra_3">[3]</a>.

 ## Usage
+To run DART, data *(in the form of phantoms)* and measurements *(in the form of projections and detector values)* need to be artificially constructed.
+Three main wrappers have been created around the code to solve the following tasks:
+- phantom creation
+- projection and measurements acquisition
+- running DART reconstruction algorithm

+Usage of the framework for each of this tasks is described in detail in the following sections.

 ### Generating phantoms